eradiate/eradiate/docs/rst/developer_guide/factory_guide.rst

 Factory guide
 =============

-.. warning:: Outdated content, update required

-Eradiate's object creation process is heavily supported by a series of factory classes.
+Eradiate's object creation process is heavily supported by a set of factory classes.
 They serve two purposes:

 * provide a safe and flexible converter system to support Eradiate's